<big>Glossary of Painting Terms</big>(As of July 2003)

 Coatings with pigments of very different specific weights.

-and varying particle size (e.g., blue pastel shades).
+and varying particle size (e.g., light blue pastel shades).

 This phenomenon can be prevented by adding suitable additives.

-However, it is important to: stir thoroughly, and do not dilute too much.
+However, it is important to note: stir thoroughly, and do not dilute too much.

 Avoid applying too much product, as this can result in an uneven finish.